Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 7770 should in theory be a small bit faster than the Radeon HD 4850 2GB overall. (explain)
+Memory BandwidthThe Radeon HD 7770 should in theory be a bit faster than the Radeon HD 4850 2GB in general. (explain)

-Texel RateThe Radeon HD 7770 is much (approximately 60%) better at texture filtering than the Radeon HD 4850 2GB. (explain)
+Texel RateThe Radeon HD 7770 should be much (more or less 60%) more effective at texture filtering than the Radeon HD 4850 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison